Sazame034/photoGallery/README.md

 Welcome to the Photo Gallery

-This site displays a variety of art works from our artists.
-Please enjoy the different artworks.
+This is a gallery of different screenshots of me playing one of my favorite's MMORPG: Final Fantasy XIV.

+Most of these screenshots follow my main character Sazame Estyl as she journey's being the best adventurer.